Roberta Lawson

 Roberta Lawson (née Campbell, October 31, 1878, Alluwe, Indian Territory – December 31, 1940, Tulsa, Oklahoma) was a Lenape-Scots-Irish activist, community organizer, and musician.
 During World War I, she was the head of the Women's Division of the Oklahoma Council of Defense.
-She was president of the Oklahoma State Federation of Women's Clubs, which organized to support community welfare and educational goals.
-As music chairman of the General Federation of Women's Clubs, in 1926 she wrote Indian Music Programs for clubs and special days of celebration.
-In 1935 she was elected president of the General Federation, and served a three-year term leading its two million members to work toward goals of "uniform marriage and divorce laws, birth control, and civic service."
+She was president of the Oklahoma State Federation of Women's Clubs, organized to support community welfare and educational goals.
+As music chairman of the General Federation of Women's Clubs, in 1926, she wrote Indian Music Programs for clubs and special days of celebration.
+In 1935 she was elected president of the General Federation.
+She served a three-year term leading its two million members to work toward "uniform marriage and divorce laws, birth control, and civic service."

 Early life and education

-Born Roberta E. Campbell, she was the daughter of Emeline Johhnycake, a Lenape and daughter of Charles Johnnycake, the last Lenape chief; and John Edward Campbell, of Scots-Irish descent from Virginia.
+Born Roberta E. Campbell, she was the daughter of Emeline Johhnycake, a Lenape and daughter of Charles Johnnycake, the last Lenape chief, and John Edward Campbell, of Scots-Irish descent from Virginia.
 Her father had migrated to Oklahoma after the American Civil War and became a successful trader.
 Roberta learned from both sides of her family; she was tutored at home and later attended a seminary and Hardin College in Missouri.
-From her mother and maternal grandfather Charles, she learned Lenape chants and music, which later inspired her own compositions.
+She learned Lenape chants and music from her mother and maternal grandfather, Charles, which later inspired her compositions.